 This year's Equifax breach was a reminder that open source software and components pose a giant risk to enterprise security despite their many benefits, especially when not properly maintained.

-Open source code is now in widespread use by companies of all sizes, in all industry verticals.
-There are open source operating systems, productivity software, tools for administrators and developers, and code libraries that companies use to build their own software.
+Aside from the widely-known open source operating systems on the market, enterprise users also leverage open source productivity software, tools for administrators and developers, and various code libraries used to build their own software.
 Even commercial software is typically built on a foundation of open source code.

 "I'm seeing more widespread adoption of open source software in the enterprise," says Andrew Howard, CTO at Kudelski Security.
 "As enterprises are moving to agile methodologies, open source becomes more valuable, and there are more tools available to them.
 If you look at new software developers entering the market today, they are trained to be very comfortable with open source technologies."